Solaris

 can some other explanation be found?

-play an important role in defining the drama and tension of the
+intelligence play an important role in defining the drama and

-narrative.
-(For another provocative example, check out Lem's
+tension of the narrative.
+(For another provocative example,

-His Master's Voice, reviewed here.)
-The naïve positivism of the
+check out Lem's His Master's Voice, reviewed here.)
+The naïve

-sci-fi genre is replaced by a hard-nosed scepticism that
+positivism of the sci-fi genre is replaced by a hard-nosed

-challenges many of our most basic assumptions.
-And Lem
+scepticism that challenges many of our most basic assumptions.

-achieves all this with a body of water?
-Yet, with the possible
+And Lem achieves all this with a body of water?
+Yet, with the

-exception of Steven Spielberg's Jaws no story has made an ocean
+possible exception of Steven Spielberg's Jaws no story has

 Critics of sci-fi often point out that the genre focuses on